SamuelSwartzberg/flashcardifying_text_temp/inf.md

-backdrop-filter applies a filter to the area behind an element. for backdrop-filter to apply, the element or its background must be at least partially transparent. backdrop-filter and filter take a <filter-function-list>
-filter-function-list ::= <filter-function>|<svg-filter>{ <filter-function>|<url>} # the URL is for a svg filter
-a <filter-function> is a <function> that applies a filter (i.e. changes the appearance of an image)
+backdrop-filter applies a filter to the area behind an element. for backdrop-filter to apply, the element or its background must be at least partially transparent. backdrop-filter and filter take a ‹filter-function-list› filter-function-list ::= ‹filter-function›|‹svg-filter›{ ‹filter-function›|‹url›} # the URL is for a svg filter a ‹filter-function› is a ‹function› that applies a filter (i.e. changes the appearance of an image)
 filter-functions:
 blur(): takes a blur-radius
-brightness(): <number-or-percentage-to-infinity>
+brightness(): ‹number-or-percentage-to-infinity›
-contrast(): <number-or-percentage-to-infinity>
+contrast(): ‹number-or-percentage-to-infinity›
-drop-shadow(): arguments are `offset-x offset-y [blur-radius] [color]` grayscale(): <number-or-percentage-0-1>
-hue-rotate(): takes an <angle> and rotates the hue by that angle invert(): <number-or-percentage-0-1>
+drop-shadow(): arguments are `offset-x offset-y [blur-radius] [color]` grayscale(): ‹number-or-percentage-0-1› hue-rotate(): takes an ‹angle› and rotates the hue by that angle invert(): ‹number-or-percentage-0-1› opacity(): ‹number-or-percentage-0-1› saturate(): ‹number-or-percentage-to-infinity› sepia(): ‹number-or-percentage-0-1›
-opacity(): <number-or-percentage-0-1>
-saturate(): <number-or-percentage-to-infinity>
-sepia(): <number-or-percentage-0-1>

-anywhere that takes a blur-radius generally takes a <length> which defines the standard deviation of the gaussian function
+anywhere that takes a blur-radius generally takes a ‹length› which defines the standard deviation of the gaussian function

-There are a few places which accept a <number> or <percentage>.
-This is not an official CSS data type, but I will call this <number-or-percentage>.
+There are a few places which accept a ‹number› or ‹percentage›.
+This is not an official CSS data type, but I will call this ‹number-or-percentage›.
-There are a few different sets of semantics for <number-or-percentage>
-<number-or-percentage-to-infinity>: 0/0% is the opposite effect (complete lack of x), 1/100% is original, 2/200% is 2x the effect
+There are a few different sets of semantics for ‹number-or-percentage› ‹number-or-percentage-to-infinity›: 0/0% is the opposite effect (complete lack of x), 1/100% is original, 2/200% is 2x the effect
-<number-or-percentage-0-1>: 0/0% is complete lack, 1/100% is complete application
+‹number-or-percentage-0-1›: 0/0% is complete lack, 1/100% is complete application

 ###### shadows

 The box-shadow property creates a rectangular shadow behind an element's entire box, while the drop-shadow() filter function creates a shadow that conforms to the shape (alpha channel) of the image itself.

-the first two <lengths> of text-shadow, box-shadow and drop-shadow() take a <offset> (two <length>s), the third <length> specifies the blur-radius for box-shadow, the fourth <length> specifies the spread-radius, for text-shadow and drop-shadow(), there is no way to specify a spread radius. for text-shadow, box-shadow and drop-shadow(), the non-length value specifies the color. box-shadow additionally may take the keyword inset, which specifies that the shadow should render inside the box instead of outside it.
+the first two ‹lengths› of text-shadow, box-shadow and drop-shadow() take a ‹offset› (two ‹length›s), the third ‹length› specifies the blur-radius for box-shadow, the fourth ‹length› specifies the spread-radius, for text-shadow and drop-shadow(), there is no way to specify a spread radius. for text-shadow, box-shadow and drop-shadow(), the non-length value specifies the color. box-shadow additionally may take the keyword inset, which specifies that the shadow should render inside the box instead of outside it.